DSACMS/repo-scaffolder/tier1/checklist.md

 ```
 3. The result produces a list of files section existence checks, indicating whether each requirement was met or not.

-Which will look something like this:

 ![repolinter results](../assets/repolinter-results.png)

 **Running repolinter on your repository via GitHub Actions**

-1. Add the tier-specific [checks.yml](https://github.com/DSACMS/repo-scaffolder/blob/main/tier1/%7B%7Bcookiecutter.project_slug%7D%7D/.github/workflows/checks.yml) to the .github directory of your project.
-The file includes a job that runs a repolinter called [repolinter-checks](https://github.com/DSACMS/repo-scaffolder/blob/main/tier1/%7B%7Bcookiecutter.project_slug%7D%7D/.github/workflows/checks.yml#L13).
+1. Add the tier-specific [checks.yml](https://github.com/DSACMS/repo-scaffolder/blob/main/tier1/%7B%7Bcookiecutter.project_slug%7D%7D/.github/workflows/checks.yml) to the github directory of your project.
+The file includes a job that runs a repolinter called [repolinter-checks](https://github.com/DSACMS/repo-scaffolder/blob/main/tier1/%7B%7Bcookiecutter.project_slug%7D%7D/.github/workflows/checks.yml#L13)

 2. Manually trigger the workflow

-3. The results produces an issue on the repository with a list of file and section existence checks, indicating whether each requirement was met or not.
+3. The results produces an issue on the repository with a list of file and section existence checks, indicating whether each requirement was met or not

  **Review Content**